2waybene/RNAseqEnsemble/README.md

 If you want to learn more about ``setup.py`` files, check out `this repository <https://github.com/kennethreitz/setup.py>`_.

 ✨🍰✨
-# muver
+# RNAseqEnsemble

-muver is an analytical framework developed to improve sensitivity and increase accuracy in mutation identification from high-throughput sequencing data. muver provides significantly increased accuracy in challenging genomic contexts, including low complexity repetitive sequences.
-The muver framework has been applied to data from mutation accumulation experiments in yeast.
+RNAseqEnsemble is an analytical framework collecting a few popular RNAseq analysis methods like DESeq, baySeq cuffdiff TSPM edgeR.

 ## Requirements
-muver was developed using Python 2.7.13.
+RNAseqEnsemble was developed using Python 2.7.13.
 In addition to requirements specified in setup.py, muver requires installation of the following tools:

 * [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 * [GATK, version 3.7-0](https://software.broadinstitute.org/gatk/download/)
 * [picard](https://broadinstitute.github.io/picard/)